 This 50-page pocket guide provides policymakers, educators, journalists and the general public an introduction to the latest innovations in science and farming related to building soil health, and how implementing such practices on a wide scale basis can make agriculture a powerful force for creating a landscape that is good for our water and our climate.

-Produced by LSP's policy program, this booklet provides guidance on using the Minnesota Interim Ordinance and other tools in the state's Municipal Planning law.
+Produced by LSP's Policy and Organizing Program, this booklet provides guidance to townships on using the Minnesota Interim Ordinance and other tools in the state's Municipal Planning law.
 It also contains an extensive list of resources.
-This is a significantly updated version of the original 1997 publication.
-2006 - 52 pages.
-Paper copies available from LSP's Policy Program office by calling 612-722-6377, or e-mailing firstname.lastname@example.org.
+This is the 3rd edition of this publication; it was originally written in 1997 and updated again in 2006.
+The 2018 version includes significant updates, including information on frac sand mining operations.
+65 pages.
+Paper copies available from LSP's Policy and Organizing Program by calling 612-722-6377, or e-mailing email@example.com.

 This is an LSP report on how a little-known law exempting manure storage facilities from property taxes unfairly benefits large-scale livestock operations.